 Staying Afloat at Boulevard Lake

-For the second year, Grade 8 students from Kingsway Park Academy will be finishing their Ontario Recreational Canoeing and Kayaking Association (ORCKA) canoe certification on Friday, October 6.
+Grade 8 students from Kingsway Park Academy will be finishing their Ontario Recreational Canoeing and Kayaking Association (ORCKA) canoe certification on Friday, October 14.
 In addition, the Kingsway Park students will be working in partnership with Confederation College and the Let’s Talk Science program to study water and practice orienteering at Boulevard Lake.

 “It is definitely going to be a very busy and productive day for the students in the Kingsway Park Academy,” says Darren Lentz, Principal of Kingsway Park Public School.
 “Not only will they complete their canoeing certification, they will have the unique opportunity to work with college students as they study water quality and analyzation.”